 An influencer contract is a written legal agreement between the influencer and the brand.
 It specifies all the necessary terms of collaboration between both parties.
 The essential elements that such a legal document usually includes are:

 - Influencer content or product to be created,

 - Frequency of posts on influencer’s social media,

 - Specification of a social media platform or social media platforms,

 Based on our experience, it’s often convenient for brands to make use of an editable template, especially when starting a one-off campaign.
 Depending on the influencer and the type of campaign, this allows them to quickly perform necessary changes.

 Furthermore, brands should keep in mind that Influencer marketing procedures are regulated by the FTC (Federal Trade Commission).
 Those rules can change over time and, depending on the country where the campaign is being launched; the parties might need to respect different regulations in a formal contract.

 Common Sections in Influencer Contracts

 Depending on your previous arrangements with the influencer, you might need to adapt the contract to fit all the previously established terms.
 Below, we have enumerated the standard sections of the influencer contract.
-You may easily adjust them to the needs of both parties involved.
+However, while collaborating with our clients, we always adjust these to the needs of both parties involved.